Flooring contractor insurance

-On average, flooring installers pay around $445 per year for a general liability insurance policy, which is only around $37 per month.
-Not bad!
+On average, flooring installers pay around $40 per month for general liability Not bad!
 Of course, the bigger your business is, and the more risks you face, the higher the price will be.

 Looking to save?
 Why not consider a business owner’s policy, or BOP?
 BOPs combine general liability and commercial property insurance into a discounted package.
 With a BOP, you get more coverage, and at a lower price than purchasing each of the policies separately.

 Workers’ comp costs for flooring contractors depends on a few key factors:

 - Your state: All states have different rules and regulations, and some can affect the price.

 - Your industry: Workers’ comp is all about risk.
 The more liability your face in your line of work, the greater your classification rate will be.

 - Your payroll: The more employees you have, the higher your payroll.
 The greater your payroll, the more expensive your policy will be.